 Targeting a student’s zone of proximal development through personalised learning does the opposite.
 Because students are learning the content they’re ready for they have the opportunity to experience growth and success in maths.
 For many students who have always struggled in the subject, this can be a huge turning point in developing a growth mindset and a chance to experience success.
 Finally they’re ‘getting’ it.
 They’re closing knowledge gaps that have prevented them from progressing.

 It’s clear that personalised learning achieves everything that streaming tries and fails to do.

 It ensures growth for students of all levels and consequently improves their learning outcomes.
 It is, however, important to note that personalised learning alone is not the solution.

 Students should also receive timely feedback and experience peer learning, small group explicit teaching and whole-class activities such as Rich Learning tasks.
 Combined these practices make real change for students.

 Many of us would look back at our own experiences learning maths at school and identify with some of the points above.
 We might have dreaded stepping into our maths classroom because we didn’t feel like a ‘maths person’.

-No teacher wants their students to have that experience.
-We want every student to progress and achieve their potential in maths.
+No one wants students to have that experience.
+We all want every student to progress and achieve their potential in maths.